zineos/aimet/Docs/featureguide/omniquant.rst

 OmniQuant introduces trainable parameter `scale` in the weight quantizers of every supported module and performs BKD (Blockwise Knowledge Distillation) by comparing quantized output of every supported block with its FP32 equivalent.
 The trainable parameter `scale` is learnt pairwise in Omniquant.
 From OmniQuant perspective, a block is defined as a non-leaf module which takes in one activation input tensor and outputs one activation tensor.
+Omniquant also requires blocks to be contiguous to perform optimization.
 Warning: This feature is currently experimental.
 This feature is currently supported for llama3.2, Qwen2.5, Deepseek Distill for Qwen 2.5

 Workflow